Mutuba/Sms-App/README.md

 }
 `

-`sent_at` indicates the time the mock will be scheduled to be sent.
+`sent_at` indicates the time the mock sms will be scheduled for sending.

 List of tools used: